11 Rules that Every Modern Female Breadwinner Needs to Know to Manage Money

 • When was your partner’s last promotion?

-• If your partner has been in the same role for a number of years, there are a number of things to consider:
+• If your partner has been in the same role for several years, there are some things to consider:

 • (1) If they have maintained certifications or continuing education credits to keep their skills up-to-date.